vfmd/vfmd-spec/specification.md

     line] marks the start of a block-element of type [**paragraph**].

-    In order to find the [block-element end line], we need to make use of a HTML parser.
-To the HTML parser, we feed the characters of each line, starting from the [block-element start line].
-After feeding all characters of every line, we feed a [line break] character to the HTML parser, and observe the state of the HTML parser.
+    In order to find the [block-element end line], we need to make use of a [code-span filter] and a HTML parser, in a pipelined configuration.
+The [code-span filter] filters off any code spans in the text and replaces each code-span with a generic code-span equivalent string.
+The HTML parser handles the general HTML/SGML/XML syntax and shall not be particular about the names of the HTML tags.

+    First, we reset the [code-span filter] and the HTML parser to their initial state.
+Then, starting from (and inclusive of) the [block-element start line], we pass the characters of each line, and a [line break] character, to the [code-span filter], and pass the filtered output to the HTML parser.
+For each line, after passing the filtered output to the HTML parser, we observe the state of the HTML parser.
 Of the the many possible states of a HTML parser, we are only interested in the [HTML parser states relevant to finding the end of a paragraph].

     The [block-element end line] is the next subsequent [line] in the [input line sequence], starting from and inclusive of the [block-element start line], that satisfies all the following
     conditions:

-     1. At the end of feeding the line and a [line break] to the HTML parser, all the following conditions are satisfied:
+     1. At the end of feeding all filtered lines till (and inclusive of) this line, to the HTML parser, all the following conditions are
+        satisfied:

          1. The HTML parser state is not "within a HTML tag"